-It is quite possible that where the local safeguarding team has determined the above circumstances apply there still needs to be positive intervention by the agencies who know the individual.
-For this reason it could be helpful to call a multi-agency risk management (MARM) meeting.
-This will enable all concerned, including the person themselves, to assess and plan to manage the risks identified.
-Full details of the MARM process are on the SAB website.
+It is possible the safeguarding team have determined there is still a potential risk to the person, for example in relation to drug or alcohol misuse or because of self-neglect, and it could be helpful to call a multi-agency risk management (MARM) meeting.
+This will enable the agencies involved, and the person themselves, to assess and plan to manage the risks identified by Creative Studios.